Vanessa atalanta: Territoriality

 Male red admirals are territorial and perch during the afternoon until sunset.
 Larger territories are optimal and subject to intrusion by other males more frequently than smaller territories.
 Territories tend to be oval, 8–24 ft long and 13–42 ft wide.
 Males patrol their territory by flying around the perimeter between 7 and 30 times per hour.
 On average, territory holders interact with intruders 10 to 15 times per hour.

 When another male encroaches on a red admiral's territory, the resident chases away the intruder, often in a vertical, helical path to disorient or tire out the intruder while minimizing the horizontal distance it travels from its perch.
 The red admiral immediately returns to its territory after chasing off encroaching males.
-Time spent patrolling increases as number of the intruder interactions increases.
+Time spent patrolling increases as the number of the intruder interactions increases.

 Patrolling behavior is correlated with warmer air temperatures, so males begin patrolling early and continue later on warmer days.
 Overcast skies usually led to patrolling later in the day.
 It is not clear whether this later start time is due to lower air temperature or a direct effect of decreased solar radiation.
 Another theory is that males believe it is earlier in the morning on cloudy days because of the reduced solar radiation.